What is Malbec Wine? It’s a full-bodied red

 Malbec Food Pairing

 Dark meat poultry and lean red meat.
-Malbec also pairs well with earthy flavors too, such as beef brisket.
-Duck, Chicken Leg, Lamb, Beef, Ostrich, Buffalo, Pork Shoulder
+Malbec pairs well with earthy flavors too, such as beef brisket.
+Additional recommendations include duck, chicken leg, lamb, beef, ostrich, buffalo, and pork shoulder.

 Look for funky and rich soft to semi-firm cow’s and goat’s milk cheeses.